tonylu0/tonylu0.github.io/docs/about.md

 * Created a custom docker image with Stylegan2 and the training dataset to enable training on powerful remote machines in VastAI to reduce bandwidth cost.

+**Using FastAI on VastAI tutorial**

+* Created text and video tutorial on how to use FastAI on VastAI

 **Online anime recognizer**

 * Used FastAI to deploy a machine learning model online using mybinder to recognize anime faces.